-The Water utility of Glendale Water & Power issued \$35,000 in revenue bonds in December 2012 to finance the costs of certain improvements to the City's water public utility including construction and development of Rockhaven Well, construction of a new energy and asset management system, Supervisory Control and Data Administration (SCADA), Glorietta Well improvements and pump station and water quality improvements.
+The Water utility of Glendale Water & Power issued \$35,000 in revenue bonds in December 2012 to finance the costs of certain improvements to the City's water public utility including construction and development of Rockhaven Well, construction of a new energy and asset management system, Supervisory Control and Data Administration (SCADA), Glorietta Well improvements and pump station and water quality improvements, make a deposit to the Parity Reserve Fund and pay the cost of issuance.

-As of June 30, 2020, the reserve requirement of the bond issue is satisfied by a cash reserve fund with a minimum funding requirement of \$1,380.
-The bonds mature in regularly increasing amounts ranging from \$515 to \$4,945 annually from FY 2020-21 to FY 2041-42.
-Outstanding principal balance as of June 30, 2020 was \$33,675.
+Interest rates range from 2.75% to 5.00% and paid semiannually on August 1 and February 1.
+Principal payments are made annually on February 1.
+The bonds will mature in regularly increasing amounts ranging from \$550 to \$4,945 annually from FY 2021-22 to FY 2041-42.
+Outstanding principal balance as of June 30, 2021 was \$33,160.